-- Zed says "Congratulations, you're everything we've come to expect from years of government training."
+- Zed says "Congratulations, you're everything we've come to expect from years of government training" to the agent candidates who failed the test, shortly before neuralyzing them.
 J also scratches his forehead with his middle finger after K states he has to "grow up" before he can get a Neuralyser.

 - At one point, when J is arguing with a skeptical (and overweight) cop, the officer says "You're not half the man I am!".
 J's response: "I am half the man you are".